caronc/nzb-notify/README.md

 - Specify the URL such as kodi://192.168.0.2 in the _Parameters_ section.
 You can specify more then one URL here by simply using a _comma_ (,) as a delimiter.

 CentOS/RedHat users can also refer to a [blog entry I prepared](http://nuxref.com/2016/10/20/sabnzbd-installation-centos-7/) for this which includes RPM packaging for both [SABnzbd](http://repo.nuxref.com/centos/7/en/x86_64/custom/repoview/sabnzbd.html) and [NZB-Notify](http://repo.nuxref.com/centos/7/en/x86_64/custom/repoview/sabnzbd-script-notify.html).
 These can be easily installed (with all required dependencies by just getting yourself set up with my repository [here](http://nuxref.com/nuxref-repository/).

+## Donations
+If you like this script and feel like donating, you can do so through either [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MHANV39UZNQ5E) or [Patreon](https://www.patreon.com/lead2gold)!
+Thank you so much to everyone who has donated in the past!